eric70x7/chordpro_songs/Grok_ChordPro_Format_Guidelines.markdown

 ```

 ## Notes
-- Always source tempo and duration from reliable references (e.g., SongBPM, Musicstax, Apple Music) for accuracy.
+- Always source metronome (tempo) and duration from reliable references (e.g., SongBPM, Musicstax, Tunebat, Apple Music) for accuracy.
-- If no tempo or duration is available, note this in the response outside the artifact, but still include the `{tempo:}` and `{duration:}` directives with placeholders or estimates, if instructed.
+- If no metronome or duration is available, note this in the response outside the artifact, but still include the `{metronome:}` and `{duration:}` directives with placeholders or estimates, if instructed.
 - For instrumental sections like solos or intros, use `- - -` to indicate measures without lyrics, ensuring no use of `|`.
 - Ensure chord alignment enhances readability, especially for longer lyric lines or complex progressions.
 - If updating a previous song, preserve the original artifact ID and update only the specified sections, keeping unchanged content intact.
+- When reformatting songs with interleaved chords, extract chords to place above each lyric line, preserving original line breaks if explicitly requested.
+- The synopsis must include every section as it appears in the song, in order, using the exact section names provided.

 These guidelines ensure a consistent and professional ChordPro format tailored to your preferences, suitable for both performance and archival purposes.